faq

 What size canvas do you draw on?

 Depends!
 If I'm working on a big print, 11.25" x 17.25" !
-(For image bleed space) Smaller prints or doodles are 5.25" x 7.25".
+(For image bleed space) Smaller prints or doodles are 5.25" x 7.25" or 8" x 10".
 I work at 600 dpi, unless it's not something that's made to be printed, then I work at 300 or 350.

 Do you have any advice, either for art or in general?